lostpackets/video-converters/README.md

 # If HEVC is unplayable

-If .HEVC is unplayable, try these cmds for the respective distro being used:
+If .HEVC is unplayable, try the cmds below for the respective distro being used (cmds will dl libx265)

 # Ubuntu/Debian: